arnholm/cpde_utils/README.md

 * `config` : `/usr/local/bin/wx-config --version=3.0 --toolkit=gtk2`
 * `debug` : `dummy`

 Close and restart Code::Blocks to save the settings.
-Then open the cpde_utils.workspace file and build the cpde_usr application.
+Then open the cpde_utils.workspace file and build the cpde_usr application (*Note:* make sure the GCC_Release build target is selected first).
 On successful build it will be copied to the `bin` folder you defined for cpde.
 You can test it in a terminal window by typing

     $ cpde_usr